Learning Resource Centre

 - We support Olympiad for new Year 7s to encourage them to start as they mean to go on

 Useful Websites For Homework

 The following sites have been recommended by departments for students to use for homework:

 The Day Newspaper

 The Library has a subscription with an on-line newspaper called “The Day”.
 This is a daily news service for use in schools and colleges and is designed for use in class, assembly and form time.

-We are pleased to announce our signing up to the Wheelers eBook platform!
+We are pleased to announce our continuing support for the Wheelers eBook platform!

-Access to the eBook platform is available via an App (see the leaflet below which explains how to set up the App).
+Access to the eBook platform is available via any browser (e.g. Internet Explorer or Chrome) or via an App (see the leaflet below which explains how to set up the App), click on the link below to get started.
 When you want to borrow a book log in with your Highlands School username and use the password “reading” (all in lowercase).